Follow along: IG @birectifier

 My restaurant is high volume and I can immediately think of 10 products on my cocktail menu I would immediately adopt in a tote with barely a hiccup in logistics and that probably represents 75%+ of my liquid volume.
 My employer was also gung-ho!
 But now think of a cruise ship.
 They would go 100% tote if they haven’t already because of their unique scale and spatial needs as well as the free for all laws of international waters (someone please investigate their practices).
 Do they quietly use their own bulk systems we can learn from or are they ripe to be early adopters?

 My takeaway is that anyone who can use eco-spirits or any bulk solution in their locality absolutely should.
-Eco-spirits should expand with a focus on economy spirits instead of luxury brands (so I can use it).
+Eco-spirits should expand with a focus on economy spirits instead of luxury brands (so I can actually use it).
 Really, they should tackle anything volumetricly significant.
 Finally, when an open source re-usable system becomes legal such as a glass demi-john or plastic Jerry-can palletized in cardboard (like fryer oil) with a funnel, that is where we go next.
 We get away from single use glass as soon as we can.